rahul-ve/git_ws/README.md

 - **.gitignore_global,  it should be in your home directory, C:\Users\firstlast\\.gitignore_global    (create this file if it does not exist)**

+_Any file or folder in any git repo on the system that starts with `gig` will be automatically ignored by git!_

+**NOTE - This prefix is arbitrary, pick something that is unique to avoid accidentally excluding files/folders from git tracking.**

+Read more about [gitignore](https://git-scm.com/docs/gitignore) in the official docs.

 Add the below to the file
 ```
 gig*